steog88/PhysBiblio/README.md

 ### Installation
 To install PhysBiblio into your computer, the easiest way is to use `pip` and the official python repositories.
 If you do not have `pip` installed in your system, see [this page](https://pip.pypa.io/en/stable/installing/).

-Unfortunately, `PySide2` has not yet been included in the PyPI repository, so it must be manually installed from the Qt website.
-Please note that at the moment `PySide2` is only available for `python` versions 2.7, 3.5 and 3.6.
+Please note that at the moment `PySide2` is only available for `python` versions 2.7+ and 3.5+.
+Other python versions are therefore not supported.

 #### Python2
 If you use `python 2+`, simply use (system-wide install)
 ```
-sudo pip install --index-url=https://download.qt.io/official_releases/QtForPython/ pyside2
 sudo pip install physbiblio
 ```
 or (user only install)
 ```
-pip install --user --index-url=https://download.qt.io/official_releases/QtForPython/ pyside2
 pip install --user physbiblio
 ```